-Table 1 shows the summed mortality for each of these sectors by IPHC Regulatory Area or Biological Region.
+Table 1 shows the summed mortality realized from 1992 through 2019 for each of these sectors by IPHC Regulatory Area or Biological Region.
 Thirty-three (33) fisheries were defined as a sector/area combination based on the amount of mortality in the combination, data availability, and MSAB recommendations (Table 2).